Guar seed futures rise on spot demand

-Guar seed prices on Friday increased Rs 50 to Rs 5,719 per 10 quintals in futures trade after speculators widened their positions following a firm trend in the spot market.
+Guar seed prices increased Rs 304 to Rs 5,953 per 10 quintals in futures trade after speculators widened their positions following a firm trend in the spot market.

 According to marketmen, raising of bets by speculators, tracking a firm trend in the spot market and thin supplies from growing belts mainly led to the rise in guar seed prices.